andremsouza/dip-project-business-card-recognition/README.md

 Notice that you have to close the window which shows the image in order to continue using the shell in the terminal.

- # Demonstration and results discuss
+ # Demonstration and results discussion

  A demonstration of the project, its deailed explanation and results discussion can be seen in this [python notebook](https://github.com/andremsouza/dip-project-business-card-recognition/blob/dev/final_report.ipynb)